 A valuation methodology generally used by appraisers in determining fair market value that involves considering recent selling prices of properties similar to the subject property in terms of a number of factors, e.g. location, use, size, zoning, geography, etc. The comparable sales approach is sometimes called the market approach.
-To learn more about comparable sales in an eminent domain case, read "A Landowner's Guide to Understanding the Comparable Sales Approach" in the Featured Article section under Landowner Resources.
+To learn more about comparable sales in an eminent domain case, read "A Landowner's Guide to Understanding the Comparable Sales Approach" under Featured Articles.

 Damages or Severance Damages

 Damages which may result when only part of an owner's property is condemned.
 The purpose of damages is to compensate an owner for any loss in value of the remaining property due to the acquisition.
 Damages are also sometimes referred to as 'severance' damages or 'damages to the remainder.'
 In many condemnation cases damages to the remainder can exceed the value of the property being taken.
 When there are wide disparities between the condemning authority's valuation position and that of the landowner's, oftentimes the disparity is attributed to a difference of opinon on the existence, degree and amount of damages caused by the acquisition.
 To learn more about the concept of damages, read the Featured Article entitled, "The Payment of Damages As Part of Just Compensation."

 Date of Value

 Just compensation is to be determined as of a specific date, which is generally referred to as the “date of value.”
 The condemnation statues in each jurisdiction will typically address how the “date of value” is to be determined or established.